Gattancha-Computer-Services/python-linux-ad-join/README.md

 ### Installing

 * Download or clone the python-linux-ad-join.py script to the target Linux Server
-* CD into the directory containing the scipr
+* CD into the directory containing the script
 * Run: chmod +x ./python-linux-ad-join.py